jdrichardsappacad/product-dashboard-fullstack/backend.md

 ![Product Dashboard][dashboard-1]

-Today you'll begin building a fullstack Products API using Express, Sequelize, Postbird, React and Redux!
-There will be two parts to this project: creating an API and creating a separate client-side application using React and Redux.
+Today you'll begin building a fullstack Products API using Express, Sequelize, React and Redux!
+There will be two parts to this project:

+1. Creating an backend API using Express and Sequelize.
+2. Creating a separate frontend application using React and Redux.

 When you have completed the first part of the project, your application should have the following features: